kyungminkim1/rock-paper-scissors/README.md

 # rock-paper-scissors
-The Odin Project: Rock Paper Scissors
+This project is another of my The Odin Project assignments, assigned to help me further my Javascript studies.